Operation Herkules: Landing craft

-Specialised landing equipment slated for Herkules included the Seeschlange (Sea Snake), a floating ship-to-shore bridge originally developed by the German Army for Operation Sea Lion.
+Specialised landing equipment for Herkules included the Seeschlange (Sea Snake), a floating ship-to-shore bridge originally developed by the German Army for Operation Sea Lion.
 It was formed from a series of joined modules that could be towed into place and act as a temporary jetty.
 Moored ships could then unload their cargo either directly onto the "roadway" or lower it down onto the Seeschlange via their cranes.
 The Seeschlange had been tested by the Army Training Unit at Le Havre in the fall of 1941 and was easily transportable by rail.

 Naval escort

 The Regia Marina had to protect the invasion convoys from attacks by the British Mediterranean Fleet and provide gunfire support during the landings.
 The force assigned to accomplish this included four battleships (Littorio, Vittorio Veneto, Duilio, and Andrea Doria), four heavy cruisers, eight light cruisers and 21 destroyers.
 These ships would assemble and sortie from the ports of Messina, Reggio Calabria, Augusta and Cagliari.
 The two older Andrea Doria-class battleships would carry approximately 200 rounds each for shore bombardment.
 Italian and German submarines were to scout for and intercept British naval forces attempting to interfere with the seaborne landings.
 One submarine was to be stationed midway between Sicily and Malta, to act as a guide beacon for the transport aircraft on their way to and from the drop zones.

 The Italians were confident they could defeat any daylight incursions by the Mediterranean Fleet, especially given the Luftwaffe's ability to dominate the daytime skies, but there were concerns the Italian fleet would face serious difficulties if the British attacked at night.
 Lacking ship-borne radar and having neglected night-fighting training and equipment, the Regia Marina had been defeated at the Battle of Cape Matapan in March 1941.
 A similar encounter off Malta might wreak havoc on the slow-moving Axis invasion convoys, leaving the airborne forces cut off and imperilling Axis chances of taking the island.